We've missed you over the past few months so we're delighted to be making plans to welcome you back to our museum from Tuesday 11th August.

 The small car park at St John’s House has disabled parking at the back and the rear entrance is wheelchair accessible (there is a ramp).
 There are also accessible toilets on the ground floor.

-At the museum on the first floor in addition to the uniforms that visitors can try on, we also have handling objects that have been specially chosen as they are tactile.
+At the museum on the first floor we have some handling objects that have been specially chosen as they are tactile.
 Please ask during your visit if you wish to access them.

 covers the history of the Regiment until the end of the Second World War and tells some of the personal stories behind the events.